kamyab9k/FitCore-Documentation/README.md

 ## 🔒 Security Measures
-The app may limit functionality or `self-terminate` if it detects:
+The app may limit functionality or `self-terminate` if it detects (Experimental):
  - **Rooted Devices**: Presence of root access or related tools.
  - **Active Debugging**: Attempts to debug or inspect the app's runtime
  - **App Tampering**: Modifications to the app's code or resources